MrKingLe0/UltimateWelcome/README.md

 ## 💡 Placeholders

-You can use these in certain messages or commands:
+You can use these in certain messages or commands on config.yml file:

 - `%player%` → Player name
 - `%target%` → Target player (welcome bounty)